openshift/lvm-operator/docs/troubleshooting.md

 1. The volume group in lvm2 is still recognizable on the host system and the disks are still accessible on at least one of the nodes selected in the NodeSelector of the LVMCluster.
 2. The `vg-manager` pod is stuck in a `CrashLoopBackOff` state and the LVMCluster is in a continuous Failed or Progressing state on all but that accessible one node.

-In other words: Make sure there is at least one node available with a running `vg-manager` pod and a healthy volume group node status.
+In other words: Make sure at least one node is available with a running `vg-manager` pod and a healthy volume group node status.

 ### Recovery from disk failure without resetting LVMCluster